 There are many ways in which you can get involved with the User Group and contribute to the life of the park.

 We meet for an hour every few months in Clissold House.
 The meetings are short and informal.
 We always have a lot to discuss but we try to make sure that everyone who wants to gets a chance to speak.
 We also hold occasional extra meetings to look at issues of special interest or concern.

 On most issues there will be a range of views and so we try to make sure we have all the facts and understand all the viewpoints.
 In many cases we then take up the issues with the relevant bodies, usually the park management team of Hackney Council.

 Issues that are frequently discussed include the playground, dogs in the park, cycling in the park and biodiversity.

 Dogs in the park

 We regularly receive correspondence about dogs and dog walking in the park, covering a wide range of issues from dangerous dogs to dog fouling and incidents involving dog walkers and those without dogs.

 The Council, working with the User Group, drew up a leaflet Lead by Example to explain the rules and expectations around dogs.
-We hope that people will respond positively to this.
 The Park Management team is working with the Enforcement team at Hackney Council and the Enforcement team regularly visits the park.

 The signs and path markings placed at some gates asking cyclists to slow down have been useful and the council is looking into having them replicated at all the gates.